kubevirt/user-guide/docs/architecture.md

 ## When to use a VirtualMachine

-### When ABI stability is required between restarts
+### When API stability is required between restarts

-A `VirtualMachine` makes sure that VirtualMachineInstance ABI configurations are consistent between restarts.
+A `VirtualMachine` makes sure that VirtualMachineInstance API configurations are consistent between restarts.
 A classical example are licenses which are bound to the firmware UUID of a virtual machine.
 The `VirtualMachine` makes sure that the UUID will always stay the same without the user having to take care of it.

-One of the main benefits is that a user can still make use of defaulting logic, although a stable ABI is needed.
+One of the main benefits is that a user can still make use of defaulting logic, although a stable API is needed.

 ### When config updates should be picked up on the next restart